 Differences between the cantons and between facilities are huge with regard to the conditions of detention, the type of facilities used, as well as the legal bases and practices of ordering and reviewing detention.
 Unfortunately, it is not possible to provide an overview of the practice in the cantons here.

-The National Commission for the Prevention of Torture (NCPT) regularly visits carceral facilities used for purposes of criminal justice and/or immigration detention.
+The NCPT regularly visits carceral facilities used for purposes of criminal justice and/or immigration detention.
 Its reports are the main source of information on those confinement spaces.
 The NCPT also makes recommendations to the cantonal authorities and follow-up visits to check if those have been followed, however there is no legal obligation for the Cantons to implement those.

 The NCPT affirms that in general, the conditions are too restrictive and resemble too much to those of penal incarceration.
 Foreigners in administrative detention do not benefit from enough freedom of movement within the facilities.
 In its various reports, the NCPT recommends the Cantons to provide for more freedom of movement, which should be granted as a matter of principle in all detention facilities; detention cells should be open without time limitation and stay closed only during the night.
 With this respect, the out-of-cell time differs greatly from one facility to another.
 As a way of example, detainees in Frambois can freely move within the whole facility (including a fenced courtyard) from 8am to 9pm, while in Granges, they spend 19 to 20 hours in their cell.
 The NCPT also often recommended to study the possibility of free internet access and/or of using mobile phones.

 Concerning the detention facilities of Frambois, Favra and Realta, NCPT suggests disciplinary measures should be better regulated and controlled.
 Concerning Favra and Realta, information about rights and obligations should be more accessible for the detainees through flyers in the most used languages.
-Here are summarised some of the findings of NCPT in the last years:
+Here are summarised some of the findings of NCPT in the years 2018 and 2019: